loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What is the one thing that you need the most from me?
+- What can I do to make your job easier?

-- What would you like to see change about these discussions?
-How could we make them more useful for you?
+- What is the biggest challenge you are currently facing?
+How can I help with that?

-- As your manager, what would you like me to stop, start, or continue doing?
+- What is the percentage of my involvement in your daily tasks?
+Would you prefer more or less?

 ## Career development

-- To help identify and clarify the goal: What do you want to achieve?
-What will you do to achieve it?
-When will you do it?
-Who do you need to involve?
-When should you see results?
+- Is there a different way we can develop your skills   outside of traditional training?

-- During this meeting you’ve mentioned that you’d like to pursue X. What steps can you take toward that before our next 1-on-1?
+- What actions will you take before our next 1-on-1 to make progress on X?
+(Also discuss and agree on actions you will take to help.)

-- What are the projects you would be interested in working on next?
+- Who in the company would you like to learn from?
+What do you want to learn?

 ## Conversation starters

-- Tell me about last week.
+- Outside of work if there is anything going on, Is there anything you’d like to talk about?

-- Hey, what’s going on?
+- Would you update me on Project X?

 - Who do you really admire?
 Why?
 (People often admire those they want to become)

 ## Job satisfaction

-- Which areas make you feel like your hands are tied or you are unable to reach your full potential?
+- What is your favorite/least favorite thing about your work right now?

-- In what ways does your current position allow you to use your skills and talents?
+- What’s working well for you in your current position?

-- What talents do you have that you feel we are fully utilizing?
-Which of your talents are we not fully leveraging?
+- Do you think our company is loyal to its employees?
+Why or why not?

 ## Other

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

 - How are things going for you outside of work?

-- What’s one thing we could change about work for you that would improve your personal life?
+- What did you do for fun in the past that you haven’t had as much time for lately?

 ## Team and company

-- How could we be more creative or innovative as a company?
+- Where do you think we can do better?

-- Is everyone pulling their weight on the team?
+- What would you like to learn more about this year?

-- What’s one thing we’d be *crazy* not to do in the next quarter to improve our product?
+- How could we change our team meetings to be more effective?

 ## Work-life

-- Is there anything you’d like to be doing on your own time to relieve stress that you’re not getting to?
-How can I help you achieve those personal goals?
+- What about work is frustrating?

-- What are the biggest time wasters for you each week?
+- What are the most important things you will focus on before we meet next?

-- What are your most significant accomplishments since we last met?
+- How can I help…? (be more productive/happier at work/enjoy work more/etc)

 <!-- end of questions -->
 ### Key Updates 🔑